-Koreans take that “clothes make the man” saying to the next level.
+Koreans take “clothes make the man” to the next level.
 The style of outfits you wear at work can actually shape your destiny.

 This post covers everything you need to know about Korean office fashion and dress codes.

 I’ll explain which outfits are appropriate for men and women and what to avoid.